GoldenMillet/GoldenMillet/README.md

 ---

-**Linling Bai** is currently a Master of Engineering student in the University of Chinese Academy of Sciences (UCAS) system.
+**Linling Bai (白琳灵)** is currently a Master of Engineering student in the University of Chinese Academy of Sciences (UCAS) system.
 Prior to that, she received a B.Eng. degree in Software Engineering from Beijing University of Technology (BJUT) in 2024.
-Her research interests include software supply chain Security and VR/AR System Security.
+Her research interests include software supply chain security and VR/AR system security.